chikunov/Messy/README.md

 * Entity Framework

 ## Messy.EventSourcingPersistence
 Implementation of event-sourcing database context interfaces from Messy with the help of Messy.AdoPersistence.
-Implements simple and batch data context.
-Contains migrations for events and snapshot tables.
+Contains singular and batch data context, migrations for events and snapshot tables.

 ##### Depends on packages:
 * Autofac